Fovea/markleft/README.md

 Writing Plugins
 ---------------

-You can register your own plugins to markup.
+You can register your own plugins to markleft.
 Here's the example of a plugin that puts all your text in lowercase.

     markleft.registerPlugin({
         name: 'lowercase',